toolsforexperiments/tfe-manual/docs/source/labcore/basics.rst

 >>> {variable_1: some_data, variable_2: more_data}
 >>> {variable_1: different_data, variable_2: more_different_data}

-Where the `range` function is your **pointer** and the 2 functions are your **actions**.
+Where the ``range`` function is your **pointer** and the 2 functions are your **actions**.

 Once the sweep is created but before execution we can easily infer what records the sweep produces.
 Sweeps can be combined in ways that result in nesting, zipping, or appending.
-Combining sweeps again results in a sweep.
+Combining sweeps again results in a Sweep.
 This will allow us to construct modular measurements from pre-defined blocks.
-For more information please see :ref:`Introduction to sweeping <labcore sweeping>`
+For more information please see :doc:`sweep`.